 Nearly all traditional thoracic surgeries can be performed using minimally invasive techniques.
 In Acıbadem’s Thoracic Surgery Department, this is the first option considered for every patient who needs chest surgery.
 However, minimally invasive surgery is not the best solution for everyone.
 Some patients might still require open surgery, depending on the pathology and its location.
 The most appropriate treatment for each patient is determined after detailed evaluation by a multidisciplinary council, with experienced physicians in medical oncology, radiation oncology, pulmonology, thoracic surgery, radiology, pathology, and nuclear medicine.

 The recovery time after chest surgery depends on the specific case, the surgical procedure, and the skills of the thoracic surgeon performing the operation.
 Generally, recovery time is shorter after minimally invasive procedures than open surgery.
 In Acıbadem’s Thoracic Surgery Department, the average hospital stay is 1–4 days.
 Usually, lung cancer surgery requires a one-night stay in the intensive care unit.
 For other surgeries, this may not be necessary.

 Surgery affects patients differently.
 Therefore, the post-operative recovery period varies according to the patient’s health history, general health condition, and the surgeon’s experience.
 Usually, patients can return to their normal life 1–5 days after discharge from minimally-invasive procedures, and require a few weeks to recover from open surgery.
 Upon discharge, our medical team provides specific instructions for each patient regarding wound care, physical activities, diet, and follow-up examinations.

-AcibademThoracic Surgery Department provides the full range of services for diagnosis and treatment of complex chest diseases, including advanced surgical methods implemented only in a few advanced medical centers worldwide.
+Acıbadem’s Thoracic Surgery Department provides the full range of services for the diagnosis and treatment of complex chest diseases, including advanced surgical methods only used in a few advanced medical centers worldwide.
 The conditions we treat include but are not limited to: